mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 The methodology chapter outlined some of the challenges of this approach, particularly in the thick description of context, and the challenge of then satisfying the goal of generalisability / and overall utitlity.

 The final chapters aims to address this with  recommendations for facilitators and researchers.
+The scope of the applicability is addressed as the findings of this thesis can inform the wider debate of how to best support project based learning in wider domains.
+Specifically the use of concrete design frameworks and step-based iterative project in scaffolding PBL.

 <!-- [^1]: https://playthinklearn.net/blog/ten-steps-to-game-design/
 [^2]: https://docs.google.com/presentation/d/1fZYko5dL-r3RHF6NZsLyZspBE77K8XIfLgnZ2HFj58Q/ -->